bkeating/python-payflowpro/README.md

 ## Installation

-You can install python-payflowpro one of two ways:
+You can install python-payflowpro one of three ways:

 * run ``python setup.py install`` within the ``python-payflowpro`` directory
 * ``ln -s /path/to/python-payflowpro/payflowpro /path/to/site-packages/``
+* ``pip install -e git://github.com/bkeating/python-payflowpro.git#egg=django_payflowpro``

-Both approaches give you the same thing.
+Each approaches give you the same result.
 You can test your installation by starting an interactive prompt:

     $ python